16 April 2025

 Jesus replies this: “I am a king.

-I had been born into it.
+I was born into it.
 I came into the world into it.

 Thus I might testify to truth.